 Fake reviews can seriously damage your dental practice’s online reputation.
 A high star rating and large number of positive online reviews can do wonders for your dental practice.
 Reviews build trust in your prospective patients, and help you rank higher in search results.
 Search engines give online reviews a weight of 9.8% of the total ranking factors.
 Dentists can mark fake reviews as inappropriate and ask the review websites to consider removing them.
 Spotting fake reviews isn’t as easy as it sounds.
-Here are a few tips that’ll help you spot fake reviews:
+Here are a few dental marketing tips that’ll help you spot fake reviews:

 Learn to spot marketing language